-■ To cancel the rating, click the same [☆] as when the setting was made on the right of the window.
-Downloading Images ore by
+To cancel the rating, click the same [☆] as when the setting was made on the right of the window.

 As the file structure of the image data is changed when a rating is set to an image, it may not be possible to check the image information in third-party software.